Topics

 SystemC Modeling

-Using SystemC to model HLS designs enables a wide range of hardware design types to be modeled and efficiently verified before HLS.
-SystemC enables hardware aspects to be modeled such as modules and module hierarchy, ports, signals, concurrent processes, reset signals, and time.
-All major HDL simulators support simulation of mixed testbench and design hierarchies that may contain SystemC, SystemVerilog, and VHDL modules.
-Within SystemC HLS models, libraries such as MatchLib can be used to enable transaction interfaces to be modeled and to provide building block IP models.
-SystemC HLS models can use fixed-point and floating-point datatypes to accurately model aspects such as limited numerical precision and saturation and rounding.
-C++ libraries for HLS enable blocks to model math functions, DSP functions, and more.
+Using SystemC to model High-Level Synthesis (HLS) designs enables a wide range of hardware design types to be modeled and efficiently verified before HLS.
+SystemC enables comprehensive hardware aspects to be modeled, including modules and module hierarchy, ports, signals, concurrent processes, reset signals, and precise timing control.
+All major HDL simulators support simulation of mixed testbench and design hierarchies that seamlessly integrate SystemC, SystemVerilog, and VHDL modules for complete design verification.
+Within SystemC HLS models, libraries such as MatchLib facilitate transaction interfaces and provide essential building block IP models.
+These models leverage both fixed-point and floating-point datatypes to accurately represent limited numerical precision, saturation, and rounding operations.
+The extensive C++ libraries for HLS empower designers to model complex math functions, DSP operations, and various hardware functionalities, making SystemC a powerful solution for modern hardware design workflows.

 -